MUSC Bulletin | College of Graduate Studies

 No single metric is used to assess applicants, but rather a broader picture of the candidate’s qualities is considered by the admissions committee.
 As guideline, candidates with a cumulative GPA of 3.0 or greater, and who have achieved >50th percentile for the Verbal and Quantitative portions of the GRE are more likely to be considered favorably.
 Experience in research is desirable, although not required.
 For international students, a TOEFL score of at least 100 is required.

-Except in rare cases, we are not able to offer stipends for MS degrees.
+Except in rare cases, we are not able to offer stipends for MS degrees, to read: No stipends are available for Masters students.

 We accept MS students only once per year and the deadline for applications is May 31st.
 Applications must be submitted online via Enrollment Management.
 Note, we do not offer conditional acceptance.
 Admissions link: